Maximizing Asynchronicity in Event-based Neural Networks: Visualization

 \section{Visualization}

-We visualize the handcrafted representations for SSL pretraining, the predicted results of the pretraining target, and the learned representations in Figure \ref{fig:visualization}.
-The results are generated on DVS128-Gesture.
-The comparison between Figure \ref{fig:visualization} (a) and (b) demonstrates that during SSL, our model could consistently predict multiple handcrafted representations (EC, TS) of the events with high similarity.
-Additionally, it shows favorable visualization results in predicting the EC for future time periods.
-This indicates that our model is capable of predicting short-term motion patterns rather than merely memorizing the history.
+We visualize the handcrafted representations for SSL pretraining, the predicted results of the pretraining target, and the learned feature in Figure \ref{fig:visualization}.
+The representations and results are generated on DVS128-Gesture.

+Figure \ref{fig:visualization} (a) provides the visualization of handcrafted representations (targets in SSL), and Figure \ref{fig:visualization} (b) shows the visualization of the reconstructed representations (predictions in SSL).
+The comparison between Figure \ref{fig:visualization} (a) and (b) demonstrates that during SSL, our neural network heads could consistently predict the corresponding handcrafted representations (EC, TS) with high similarity from the learned feature map.
+This shows that the learned features contain adequate information to reconstruct the handcrafted representations, and further shows that the EVA encoder is able to capture the majority of the spatial information from raw individual events.
+Additionally, the predicted EC (NRP) shows favorable consistency with its ground truth targets, demonstrating the success of predicting future values from the learned feature map.
+This indicates that our model is capable of learning short-term motion patterns rather than merely memorizing the inputs.

+Figure \ref{fig:visualization} (c) provides the visualization of the learned feature map.
+Each figure is one channel of the MVHS layer output, and is a concatenation of multiple patches.
+Qualitatively, several channels of the learned feature map show patterns similar to the handcrafted representations, but with different windows of temporal accumulation (several channels preserve more past events, while others only maintain recent events).
+Besides, some channels show different patterns compared with the handcrafted representations.
+We leave a comprehensive quantitative analysis of the dynamics of the learned feature maps for further study.